MuckRock/maternal-mortality/README.md

   •	Dr. Marie Thoma, Associate Professor, Department of Family Science, University of Maryland School of Public Health

-  For the Minnesota data, MaryJo Webster of the Minneapolis Star-Tribune provided both data and guidance.

-  For the North Carolina data, Tyler Dukes of the Raleigh News & Observer provided code that helped us process the data in a readable format.
 #### How to cite the data and MuckRock
 We ask that all republication and citation of our materials include a note that the reporting was originally published by MuckRock and include a link back to the original version.
 When republishing, this credit should be included at the top of the piece.